RamonJOrtega/wheel_and_tire_blog/app/posts/Components of a wheel.md

+---
+title: Components of a Wheel
+subtitle: Complexity in simplicity
+date: "2023-05-01"
+---
 # Components of a Wheel

 A wheel is an important part of any vehicle.
 It is responsible for supporting the weight of the vehicle and providing a smooth ride.
 There are several components of a wheel that work together to perform this function.